 Server Message Block (SMB) is a file protocol used within Windows, Linux and other storage devices.
 SMB allows devices to have the ability to share and store files easily and allow devices and/or people to access these said files.
 SMB has been around for a great many years and Microsoft have been trying to ensure that the first version of SMB is no longer used due to inherent security risks as well as there are newer versions available that do a lot more.

-There is one problem with SMB signing however, although SMB signing is available on all versions of Windows, its currently only enabled on Domain Controllers.
+There is one problem, however, although SMB signing is available on all versions of Windows, it’s currently only enabled on Domain Controllers.
 If you, the business, want to enable this feature you must specially enable it within Group Policy (or the Local Security Policy).
-In larger organisations, its recommended that SMB signing is enabled on all devices as it helps protect information and reduce the changes of information leakage or additional attacks.
+In larger organisations, it’s recommended that this is enabled on all devices as it helps protect information and reduce the chances of information leakage or additional attacks.

 Enabling SMB Signing

 Signing under SMBv1 is different to the later versions, for the purpose of this blog article we won’t discuss how to enable signing under SMBv1 as we’re looking to move away from this.
 However, configuring SMB signing for SMBv2 and above you need to do the following:

 To start, open the Group Policy Management tool, this can be done either through Server Manager > Tools > Group Policy Management or by running ‘gpmc.msc’ in PowerShell or Command Prompt.
 Then, depending upon your preferences, either create a new Group Policy or edit an existing one.